This easy baked Alaskan halibut recipe can be on the table in under 30 minutes. Serve it with rice and a simple salad.

 I decided to use halibut for this recipe because I love it and I feel like it may not be cooked at home as much as it should be.
 I pondered making a number of baked halibut recipes but decided to stick to an easy halibut recipe.

 Easy Baked Alaskan Halibut

-We basted halfway through the baking process and ended up with flaky and juicy meat.
-I made up a quick lemon butter and used that to oil the baking dish and to baste the fish.
+I basted halfway through the baking process and ended up with flaky and juicy meat.
+I made a quick lemon butter and used that to oil the baking dish and to baste the fish.
 It may be simple but it is simply delicious.